 Our bodies make vitamin D when our skin is exposed to sunlight between March and September (NHS Choices, 2017a).
 If you have dark skin or always cover your skin when outside, talk to your midwife or doctor as you may not get enough.

 You can find vitamin D in foods like oily fish (salmon, mackerel, herring and sardines), eggs and red meat.
-For more on how much and which fish it's safe to eat during pregnancy, see here.
+For more on how much and which fish is safe to eat during pregnancy, see here.
 As vitamin D is only present in a few foods, supplements can be useful (NHS Choices, 2017a).

 Can you overdose on vitamin D?